 During the fourth quarter of 2022, the Company received approval from the BLM to build access roads and drill exploration holes to test the above-described targets.
-Permitting with the Oregon Department of Geology and Mineral Industries for the drilling program, a necessary step in Oregon, continues through the review process.
+During the third quarter of 2023, the Exploration Permit application was approved by the Oregon Department of Geology and Mineral Industries ("DOGAMI") to drill up to sixteen holes.
+As a result, all permits necessary to construct access roads and initiate drilling are in hand.